 Glycol dehydration units emit VOC and HAPs from rich glycol flash tank vents and regenerator still vents.
 Potential emissions from glycol dehydrator units can be estimated using the GRI-GLYCalc program (Version 4.0 or later), a process simulator program, or the Atmospheric Rich/Lean (ARL) Method.
-The emissions should be based on the potential to emit by assuming continuous operation using the dry gas flow rate based upon one of the following: (1) the maximum design dry gas rate for the dehydrator unit; or (2) the maximum facility dry gas rate based on an inherent process limitation such as compressor horsepower or capacity limitations; or (3) the maximum facility dry gas rate for the last 2 years plus a 20% safety factor; and an extended wet gas analysis, the normal process operating temperature and pressure, the expected removal efficiency of any control device, and the maximum pump rate of the lean glycol circulation pump.
+The emissions should be based on the potential to emit by assuming continuous operation, the dry gas flow rate, an extended wet gas analysis, the normal process operating temperature and pressure, the expected removal efficiency of any control device, and the maximum pump rate of the lean glycol circulation pump.
+The dry gas flow rate shall be based upon one of the following: (1) the maximum design dry gas rate for the dehydrator unit; or (2) the maximum facility dry gas rate based on an inherent process limitation such as compressor horsepower or capacity limitations; or (3) the maximum facility dry gas rate based on an inherent limit on gas production; or (4) the maximum annual average dry gas rate for the last 2 years plus a 20% safety factor.